danielopq/art-gallery/README.md

 ## My process

-I created the website entirely for the desktop version.
-Once all of the elements were in place and met the design requirements, I adapted it to the mobile version using just a CSS media query.
+I initially developed the website with a focus on the desktop version, ensuring all elements were positioned accurately and fully aligned with the specified design requirements.
+Once the desktop layout was finalized and approved, I adapted the website for tablet and mobile devices by incorporating responsive design principles using CSS media queries.
+This approach allowed me to efficiently adjust layouts, font sizes, and interactive elements to provide an optimal user experience on smaller screens without altering the original HTML structure.

 ### Built with